 For the initial cleanse, I began using my go-to makeup remover, Tata Harper Nourishing Oil Cleanser ($86).
 For the second, de Mamiel suggested using her own Restorative Cleansing Balm ($105), a product I know and deeply love for its luscious texture and calming scent.
 "This is where I would like you to spend some time doing a facial massage," she advised.
 Really, this second "cleansing" was more of a transitional step into moisturizing.
 And taking the time to knead the balm into my face—particularly around my jawline, which is always incredibly tense—quickly became my favorite part of my nighttime routine.

 De Mamiel also prescribed a couple of her signature facial oils, including this formula which is packed with grapefruit, geranium, and calendula—all botanical ingredients that deeply hydrate and detoxify while simultaneously treating inflammation.
-During my treatment, we touched on the ever-persistent myth that face oils can cause pores to become oilier or more congested.
-But the opposite is actually true.
 When we treat our skin with oils, we help our natural moisture barrier regulate itself and in turn prevent it from overcompensating for dryness.
 Doing this, she says, actually helps restore the skin's natural balance.

 And because de Mamiel's formulas are all grounded in aromatherapy, the application is always a two-part ritual.
 I was to massage it into my skin, sure, but I was also instructed deeply breathe in the scent at the same time.
 Doing this brought a kind of mindfulness back into my skincare routine—something that I hadn't really embraced since I first got into skincare.

 The third and final component of my skincare protocol was to decongest my pores by gently exfoliating three times a week.
 De Mamiel endorsed one of my preferred brightening treatments, the Tata Harper Resurfacing Mask ($65).
 It utilizes two natural sources of BHA as well as fruit enzymes to slough away dead skin cells and reveals a visibly brighter complexion in mere minutes.
 (I'm a fan of any product that gives me instant gratification because patience is overrated.)